bytesunite/li-git-essential-training/ch3-install-and-configure-git.md

 There are many options and each GUI Client provides information about which operating systems they support, and if they are free/paid.

 One option is Visual Studio code and the next lesson talks about using Git inside of VSCode.

+## (Optional) Install Visual Studio Code
+Visual Studio Code is a popular code editor that is supported by all major operating systems.
+You can download it from the [Visual Studio Code website](https://code.visualstudio.com)

+Visual Studio Code is very similar to the online editor used with Codespaces.
+VSCode supports Git but also have many extension that help you write code.
+For windows the middle of the website provides a download button.
+There is also a download button in the top right to assist you in downloading and installing VSCode on other platforms.

+After VSCode is installed, open it and navigate to the left column and look for extensions.
+It is the icon that looks like a collection of 4 squares.
+Click on this and type in *Git*.
+There are many helpful extensions.

+Some of the more popular extensions for git are
+- Git Graph
+- Git History
+- Git Lens

+These extensions can help you track changes, see who has last modified the file, and visualize your project's history.

+Using a GUI is very beginner friendly.